 Many degree programs at MIT are accredited by specialized professional accrediting bodies, including ABET, the Association to Advance Collegiate Schools of Business, the American Chemical Society, the National Architectural Accrediting Board, and the Planning Accreditation Board.
 Academic departments can provide information on the accreditation of the specific degree programs they offer.
-People who love discovery and problem-solving typically love to collaborate and work with people who see things from a different perspective.
-The beautiful result, as we have discovered at MIT over decades, is that when people of many backgrounds work together to address big human challenges...they come to value each other as human beings, united in a struggle larger than themselves.
+At MIT, in order for you to win, no one has to lose.
+No one even has to come in second! ...
+[We] are members of a single team, united with a single mission.
+And we strive to see the world, not as a "zero-sum" game, but as "positive sum"-as a world where generous collaboration makes each collaborator smarter, stronger, and richer in every way.

--President L. Rafael Reif
+-President L. Rafael Reif Charge to the Graduates, 2018